uswong/homebridge-myplace/README.md

 ## Special Thanks
 1. Many thanks to [Mitch Williams](https://github.com/mitch7391) who has created the wonderful [homebridge-cmd4-AdvantageAir](https://github.com/mitch7391/homebridge-cmd4-AdvantageAir) plugin and has allowed me to participate in its development and in the process I have leant a lot on **bash** and **javascript** coding in homebridge environment.
-2. Many thanks also to [John Talbot](https://github.com/ztalbot2000) for his fantastic [homebridge-cmd4](https://github.com/mitch7391/homebridge-cmd4) plugin which I have forked and used it as the power engine for this plugin.
+2. Many thanks also to [John Talbot](https://github.com/ztalbot2000) for his fantastic [homebridge-cmd4](https://github.com/mitch7391/homebridge-cmd4) plugin which I have forked and used it as the main engine for this plugin.
 3. And never forget to thank my beautiful wife who has put up with my obsession on this.....